-- Issued grants to 15 state Medicaid programs to help them build mobile crisis benefit teams to serve Medicaid beneficiaries. - Issued comprehensive guidance authorizing enhanced funding for services furnished by community-based mobile crisis units across all states in Medicaid. - Expanded Project AWARE (Advancing Wellness and Resilience in Education), a program that helps build or expand state and local governments' coordination to increase awareness of mental health issues among school-aged youth. - Funded record-setting \$825 million to Community Mental Health Centers. - Allowed for federal dollars to be used to purchase Fentanyl test strips for the first time in history, providing federal support for a critical harm reduction strategy. - HHS provided \$14.2 million from the American Rescue Plan to expand the Pediatric Mental Health Care Access (PMHCA) projects into new states and geographic areas nationwide, including tribal areas, to integrate telehealth services for children and youth with mental health conditions and substance use disorders.
+Issued grants to 15 state Medicaid programs to help them build a mobile crisis benefit in Medicaid.

+Issued comprehensive guidance authorizing enhanced funding for community-based mobile crisis units across all states in Medicaid.

+- Expanded Project AWARE (Advancing Wellness and Resilience in Education), a program that helps build or expand state and local governments' coordination to increase awareness of mental health issues among school-aged youth. - Funded record-setting \$825 million to Community Mental Health Centers. - Allowed for federal dollars to be used to purchase Fentanyl test strips for the first time in history, providing federal support for a critical harm reduction strategy.